-Documentation is due upon enrollment or no later than one week from the start date.
-If the student has not submitted proof of graduation by the end of the first week of class, the enrollment will be cancelled.
+Documentation is due no later than Orientation Day.
+If the student has not submitted proof of graduation by the Orientation Day deadline, the enrollment will be cancelled.

 The College admits high school graduates and applicants beyond the age of compulsory school attendance who have a General Educational Development GED® credential or Certificate of Proficiency equivalent to a high school diploma.
 Carrington College does not participate in the ability-to-benefit program.
 Carrington College does not participate in the Student and Exchange Visitor Program to provide Visa services or vouch for student status.
 There are no associated charges.
 GED® is a registered trademark of the American Council on Education (ACE).